The world's best sandwiches you need to try

 Joshua Resnick/Shutterstock

-Another example of how sandwiches make for great street food (affordable, tasty and portable) the Vietnamese bánh mì looks similar to a traditional French baguette, but is made with rice flour for a light, airy texture.
-Pork seasoned with fish sauce is very popular filling, while other options include sausage, sardines and mackerel.
-The distinctive flavour and texture come from the sour pickled vegetables, fragrant, fresh herbs and spicy chillies.
+Another example of how sandwiches make for great street food (affordable, tasty and portable), the Vietnamese bánh mì looks similar to a traditional French baguette, but is made with rice flour for a light, airy texture.
+Pork seasoned with fish sauce is a very popular filling, while other options include sausage, sardines and mackerel.
+The distinctive flavour comes from the addition of sour pickled vegetables, fragrant, fresh herbs and spicy chillies.

 3. Reuben, USA